The Car Connection BMW 1-Series Overview

 For 2014, there's a special Limited Edition Lifestyle version of the 1-Series coupe and convertible.

-Looking to the near future of the 1-Series, it is expected to get a complete redesign next year--and perhaps a rename, as the 2-Series, to better fit with BMW's newly announced model strategy, launched with the upcoming BMW 4-Series Coupe and Convertible models.
-And as for the future of the 1-Series nameplate?
+The 1-Series now lives on as the BMW 2-Series, to better fit with BMW's newly announced model strategy.
+As for the future of the 1-Series nameplate?
 BMW is reportedly working on a range of front-drive vehicles to adopt it.